EDS & hEDS

 Hypermobility Spectrum Disorders (HSD) fall on a spectrum and include those with relatively minor symptoms as well as those with severe symptoms.
 Also, not everyone with HSD/hEDS will have the same markers.

-You can use this self-test (Beighton Score) to determine whether you may have Generalized Joint Hypermobility (JH).
-You are considered to have (HSD) if you meet these criteria for JH AND have pain and/or musculoskeletal conditions.
-If you meet the criteria but do not have symptoms then you simply have Joint Hypermobility.
+You can use this self-test (Beighton Score) to determine whether you may have Generalized Joint Hypermobility (GJH).
+You are considered to have (HSD) if you meet these criteria for GJH AND have pain and/or musculoskeletal conditions.
+If you meet the criteria but do not have symptoms then you may have only joint hypermobility.

 hEDS falls within the HSD spectrum but is typically associated with more severe symptoms that affect your daily life.
 You can use this diagnostic criteria check-list to help you decide if you should talk to a specialist about whether you might have hEDS or another type of EDS